HenrikSamuelsson/cpp-how-to-program-tenth-edition-global-edition/chapter-04/exercise-04-01/exercise-04-01.md

 # Solution Exercise 4.1

 Solution to exercise where blanks in sentences shall be filled in.
-The filled in blanks are indicated by the use of *italicized* or `code` format.
+The filled in blanks are indicated by the use of either *italicized* format or `code` format.

 ## a)